Everyone loves a good blog post, right? But do they actually benefit your business? The answer is – certainly! Of course they do.

 9. Trigger engagement from customers

 Your blog can help rapidly increase your credibility, consistency and loyalty as a business.
 When you create blog post that represent your brand and its fantastic nature and personality, you can truly connect with customers and potential customers.
-Blogging is a way to be there all the time and keep them fully engaged and up to date.
+Business blogging is a way to be there all the time and keep them fully engaged and up to date.

 10. Target new keyphrases